Adige-Calculations/GNU-Linux-handbook/src/disk_management.md

 # Disk management

-Mounting a device refers to the process of associating a storage device or filesystem with a specific directory (mount point) in the file system hierarchy.
+Mounting a device refers to the process of making a storage device, accessible and usable by the OS file system.
+> ### What is a file system?
+> A file system is a programme that recognize the avaible memory of the disks in the machine.
+Organize, its
+> memory in allocable and dynamic blocks of bits and create a pattern to organize hirarcally the file allocation.
+> Different file systems differ from each other for the way they handle this organization, and the presence of
+> functionality such as expansion in other disk, compression, backup capabilities or corruption check ability.

+A disk is mounted in a specific directory (mount point) in the file system hierarchy.
 By mounting a device, you make its contents accessible to the operating system and users.

 Storage devices such as hard drives, solid-state drives, USB drives, network shares, and remote file systems are represented as device files.
 These device files are located in the ```/dev``` directory and have names like ```/dev/sda```, or ```/dev/nvme0n1```.

+The device file acts as an interface between the operating system and the storage device, allowing the system to read from and write to the device.

 ## Disk free (df)